-Actions planned to enhance coordination between public and private housing and social service agencies
+Actions planned to enhance coordination between public and private housing and social service agencies providing continued funding in a similar manner in FY 2024/2025.

 The City of Roseville's Housing Authority administers the Section 8 program for the City of Rocklin via contract.
 The City has historically budgeted for these services from its General Fund and anticipates